DKB1990/PaymentGateway/README.md

 ## Build & Installation
 #### Pre-requisites
-1. .NET Core 6.0
+1. .NET Core 6.0, VS 2019 or above
 2. Nuget Package: `FluentValidation`, `X-Unit`, `Swashbuckle.AspNetCore`, `AutoMapper`, `MediatR`, `Newtonsoft.JSON`

 #### How to Run Project
-1. PaymentGateway.API is Set is Start-up project
+1. PaymentGateway.API is Set is Start-up project.
+You may open the solution in VS2019 or above and run the solution
-2. Run the Solution and Open Swagger UI: /<projectURL>/docs/
+2. Alternatively, goto the PaymentGateway.API project folder and run `Dotnet Run` in terminal within the same folder
-3. Alternatively, goto the PaymentGateway.API project folder and run `Dotnet Run` in terminal within the same folder
+3. Then, Run the Solution and Open Swagger UI: /<projectURL>/docs/
-3. Take the below sample JSON request formats to invoke the APIs
+5. Take the below sample JSON request formats to invoke the APIs
-4. You may also use POSTMAN (using CURL commands) to invoke APIs
+6. You may also use POSTMAN (using CURL commands) to invoke APIs

 ## Sample Request/Response JSON format
 `HTTP/1.1` `POST`: /Payment/